devcodemuni/eMark/README.md

 git clone https://github.com/devcodemuni/eMark.git
 cd eMark
 mvn clean package
-java -jar target/eMark-1.0-SNAPSHOT.jar
+java -jar target/eMark-1.1.0-SNAPSHOT.jar
 ```

 ---

 ## 🖥️ How to Use

+### Signing PDFs
 1. 🚀 Launch eMark
 2. 📂 Open your PDF document
-3. 🖱️ Click **"Begin Sign"** and select the signing area
+3. 🖱️ Click **"Begin Sign"** and select the signing area (or click detected signature fields)
 4. 🔑 Choose your certificate (USB token, HSM, or PFX)
+5. 🎨 Customize signature appearance in the collapsable panel
-5. 🔒 Enter your password or PIN if required
+6. 🔒 Enter your password or PIN if required
-6. ✍️ Click **"Sign"** and save the signed PDF
+7. ✍️ Click **"Sign"** and save the signed PDF

+### Verifying Signatures
+1. 📂 Open a signed PDF document
+2. 🔍 Signature fields are automatically detected and displayed
+3. 🖱️ Click on any signature field to view verification details
+4. ✅ Review certificate information, trust status, and signature integrity
+5. 🔐 Manage trusted certificates in Settings

 ---